COCA performances to return this November

 The COCApresents season concludes with two theatrical pieces— “Matilda”, based on the popular children’s book by Roald Dahl, and “The Wolves”, the debut play of playwright Sarah DeLappe that chronicles a girls’ high school indoor soccer team as they prepare for their games each week.

 Ticket prices range from $5–25.
-Tickets go on sale to the public September 13.
 Visit our Arts Calendar for more information about COCA’s season and other upcoming arts activities you can enjoy.